Shaken, not Stirred!

 Of course, this takes a lot of practice but the results are typically worth it.

 Women may have the G-Spot but men have the P-Spot and this area can be just as potent when it comes to orgasms.

 The P-Spot, otherwise known as the prostate, is a gland which makes up part of the male reproductive system.
-Typically it goes about its daily business without much fuss, but stimulate it via massage (either internally or externally) and it can produce an orgasm that some consider to be even better than penile orgasms.
+Typically it goes about its daily business without much fuss, but stimulate it via message (either internally or externally) and it can produce an orgasm that some consider being even better than penile orgasms.

 Distinct from prostate orgasms, anal orgasms can occur in men as a result of anal rimming and other forms of stimulating the anal opening and rectal canal.

 Sometimes other stimulation will be needed in order to make anal orgasms truly effective but this is not always the case, especially if the recipient has been practicing with multiple orgasms.

 Balls may be a sensitive topic for some men, but this sensitivity doesn’t always have to be unpleasant.
 In fact, by exploring different techniques for massage, pressure, and “controlled pain” some men might just find themselves bursting with enthusiasm for some ball-play.

 Testicular orgasms are particularly common for those who engage in BallBusting, which has many other benefits too.